rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 - Source MAC - 48 bits
 - Checksum - 32 bits

 The values of all these fields change every time a router forwards the packet along.

-- Destination MAC - the MAC address of the next hop (either the next router along the way or the final destination)
+- **Destination MAC** - The MAC address of the next hop (either the next router along the way or the final destination).
-- Source MAC - the MAC address of the sending node (either the original sender or the last router that handled the packet)
+- **Source MAC** - The MAC address of the sending node (either the original sender or the last router that handled the packet).
-- Checksum - a standard cyclic redundancy check.
-This is very similar to an md5sum in many ways.
+- **Checksum** - A standard cyclic redundancy check.
+This is very similar to a `md5sum` in many ways.

 At this point, the packet is ready for transmission on the physical layer.

-### All together now
+### Packet transmission

-Now that we've lovingly crafted a packet by hand, let's fill in the values for this packet, and see how it fairs out in the real world.
-Here, we're going to assume that thrasher.lizella.net (104.130.169.14) is serving an HTTP document to one of googlebot's crawlers (66.249.66.1).
-We'll just call the payload "Payload" rather than create a fictional web page to include here.
+Now that we've crafted the packet, let's fill in the values and see how it fairs out in the real world.
+Here, we're going to assume that **thrasher.lizella.net** (104.130.169.14) is serving an HTTP document to one of googlebot's crawlers (66.249.66.1).
+We'll just call the payload **Payload** rather than create a fictional web page to include here.
 Some of the other data will be fictionalized as well.
 In no cases is any fictional data important to understanding the concepts discussed here.
 As much as possible, I'll use binary values to show information.

 To start, we'll just look at the transport headers and add on other headers.

     | Src Port | Dst Port |
     | Sequence Number |